lingthio/Flask-User/docs/source/authorization.rst

 @login_required
 ---------------
-Decorate a view function with @login_required to ensure that the user is logged in before accessing that particular page:
+Decorate a view function with ``@login_required`` decorator to ensure that the user is logged in before accessing that particular page or an 'Unauthorized' error message will be shown.

 ::

     from flask_user import login_required

     @route('/profile')    # @route() must always be the outer-most decorator
     @login_required
     def profile_page():
         # render the user profile page